johnpierson/RhythmForDynamo/README.md

 ## Current Version
 Rhythm is currently built against the latest Dynamo stable build.
 At this time that is 2.0.1.

+## Known Issues
+- Nodes that interact with background opened documents take some more consideration.
+This includes running Dynamo graphs that use them in manual run mode and often times closing and opening dynamo after the process is complete.
+The reason this happens is Dynamo has limited document switching capability and we are exploiting this with those nodes.
+(Included Nodes: Applications.OpenDocumentFile, Applications.CloseDocument)

 ## Contributors
 This package is currently managed by author of http://sixtysecondrevit.com.